 Dental hygienists are health care professionals.
-They are the only members of the dental health team, other than dentists, licensed to provide direct care to the path.
+They are the only members of the dental health team, other than dentists, licensed to provide direct care to patients.

 To be successful in this program you need strong critical thinking skills; excellent near vision, finger dexterity and arm-hand steadiness; attention to detail; active learning, listening and communication skills; and the ability to work in close proximity with people.